-Flight Sergeant Norman Newell was the son of Norman and Mavis Newell and the husband of Margaret.
-An Accountant before joining up he was born in March 1913 at Paddington in Sydney.
-Norman enlisted in Sydney on 14 October 1942.
-(RAAF records not digitized) Halifax LW 341 left RAF Elvington on the night of 15/16 February 1944 - during a bombing raid to Berlin the plane crashed into the Baltic Sea.
-CREW:
+Halifax LW 341 left RAF Elvington on the night of 15/16 February 1944 - during a bombing raid to Berlin the plane crashed into the Baltic Sea south of the islands of Lolland and Falster.

 RAF Warrant Officer A F Edmunds - Pilot

 RAF Sergeant B Coughlin - Flight Engineer

 RCAF Flying Officer R E Padget - Navigator

 RAF Flight Sergeant J J Kennedy - Air Bomber

 RAF Sergeant C Tyler - Wireless Air Gunner

 RAAF Flight Sergeant N L Newell - Mid Upper Gunner RAF Flight Sergeant R W Wheeler - Rear Gunner

-The aircraft crashed in the Baltic and all crew were killed, Flight Sergeant Newell is buried in Kappel Churchyard (Row 9 Grave 8) on the Danish Island of Lolland.
+The aircraft crashed in the Baltic and all crew were killed.
+Flight Sergeant Newell was found on 30 August having drifted ashore on Riddertofte Strand Beach, a peninsula between the fjord of Nakskov and the Baltic Sea and buried in the Kappel Churchyard on the Danish Island of Lolland on 1 September 1944 by Vicar Albert Madsen at the request of the German Wehrmacht.
 The other crew members have no known grave.
-Flight Sergeant Newell was found on 30 August having drifted ashore on Riddertofte Beach and buried on 1 September 1944 by Vicar Albert Madsen at the request of the German Wehrmacht

 The churchyard contains the graves of four Commonwealth airmen, Norman Newell and Flying Officer Peter Pritchard (RAF), who died 11 June 1941, and two unidentified graves.
+Norman is in Grave 8.

 Flight Sergeant Newell is remembered with Honour at the Australian War memorial and the Roll of Honour at Carlton, (Kogarah) NSW.

-Flight Sergeant Norman Lindsay Newell
+Flight Sergeant Norman Lindsay Newell To Live in the Hearts Of Those we Love Is not to Die

+The crew of LW 341 - Norman Newell on the left.
+Photographer unknown International Bomber Command

+KAPPEL KIRKEGÅRD - MONUMENT

+Here rest 4 allied airmen.
+They fell also in the fight for the freedom of Denmark.

+The memorial was erected with donations collected from the people of Western Zalandia.